-Changes made through Accomplishments: the curriculum AS-Ts in NUTR and HLTH committee, such as changes to course New Classes: NUTR 5, KIN FC, HLTH 7 & 11, and ECON 10 outlines, degrees and DE New Curriculum Developed: Intercollegiate athletics and KIN Activity status.
-Developing Certificates: Yoga Instructor, personal fitness, adaptive therapies, ECON, sales, and Business analytics Updated courses/Certificates: Retail Management, Business Entrepreneurship, supervisory management, as well as in HLTH, KIN International Trip to Japan Challenges: Development of Int'l Business and expansion of Entrepreneurship program due to loss of FT faculty Inadequate space for current KIN and future KIN activity courses Loss of faculty has resulted in "pausing" of initiatives and curriculum development CROSS-DISCIPLINE CERTIFICATES - Completing the cross discipline certificates continues to encounter frustrating challenges.
+Changes made through the curriculum committee, such as changes to course outlines, degrees and DE status.
+Accomplishments: Development of Int'l Business and expansion of Entrepreneurship program due to loss of FT faculty Inadequate space for current KIN and future KIN activity courses Loss of faculty has resulted in "pausing" of initiatives and curriculum development CROSS-DISCIPLINE CERTIFICATES - Completing the cross discipline certificates continues to encounter frustrating challenges.
 Mark Grooms was involved in this initiative.
 His leaving created a restart situation on several fronts.
-Themes: Enrollment Productivity in the division was the highest of all divisions on campus in 2016/17 at 558.79 WSCH/FTEF.
-Management Accomplishments: Robust fill rates for HLTH, NUTR, ECON, and BUSN Productivity for NUTR, BUSN/WRKX, HLTH, and ECON Changes to section offerings, such as Challenges: adding/removing sections or Correct mix of online courses, fast-track, and full-term courses to facilitate completion increasing/lowering class Change in requirements for classes leading to decline in enrollment for HLTH size.
-Increase in students taking classes, but smaller class sizes for KIN affecting productivity Productivity affected for KIN classes due to inadequate space to accommodate more students Decline in FT KIN (non-coaching) to assist in the development of new courses, certificates, and degrees Athletic Coaches are required by CCCAA to update information which results in additional work.
-While this is an increase in External Factors responsibilities, it falls within their scope of duties.
+Enrollment Management Themes: Changes to section offerings, such as adding/removing sections or increasing/lowering class Productivity for NUTR, BUSN/WRKX, HLTH, and ECON Challenges: Correct mix of online courses, fast-track, and full-term courses to facilitate completion Change in requirements for classes leading to decline in enrollment for HLTH size.
+Increase in students taking classes, but smaller class sizes for KIN affecting productivity Productivity affected for KIN classes due to inadequate space to accommodate more students Decline in FT KIN (non-coaching) to assist in the development of new courses, certificates, and degrees External Factors Athletic Coaches are required by CCCAA to update information which results in additional work.
+While this is an increase in responsibilities, it falls within their scope of duties.
 Such as state/ accreditation mandates or advisory board directives.

-Facilities, Supplies, and Equipment Themes: The programs discussed needs they have as it relates ability to fill sections/current offerings.
+Facilities, Supplies, and Equipment Themes: • The programs discussed needs they have as it relates ability to fill sections/current offerings.
 As well as the addition of facilities to increase class sizes and offer new courses and programs Purchasing or upgrading Accomplishments: • Programs did not discuss accomplishments Challenges: BUSN - Limited Access to "smart-Classrooms" which is needed in order to effectively deliver content BUSN - Entrepreneurship Center to connect classroom learning with real word projects and industry/community partnerships.
 Campus did not build out all the facilities from the 2012 FMP which has resulted in fewer opportunities for KIN classes, intercollegiate classes, community engagement, as well as campus and departmental fundraising.
 HLTH - Limited classroom space KIN - Limited space results in lower enrollments for classes in the weight rooms, gymnasium, and exercise studios.
 KIN - Synthetic turf is passed years of use and replacement is needed in order to offer more classes.
 KIN - New lighting for the pool deck.
 Currently, there is a "dark area" near the diving boards.
 Automatic pool covers would increase energy efficiency and decrease the labor hours needed to cover and uncover.
 KIN - Equipment needs for Futsal (goals); Badminton (racquets); Cricket (new curriculum).
 NUTR - Food lab to teach additional courses and improve community relations and increase community partnerships Financial/ Budgetary Themes: Only BUSN addressed this area Accomplishments: Program budgets or special funding.
 Challenges: Funds are needed for sending students to conferences like the National Association of Black Accountants, Phi Beta Lambda, and to professional association meetings, and local presentations offered (for example) by the Tri Valley Innovation Forum, the chambers of commerce, the Small Business Administration and others.
 While our clubs raise a tremendous amount of funds those funds are insufficient to meet the opportunities they should be offered.
 Further, faculty attendance at meetings/conferences is covered to an extent, but needs to be more available to insure competency in our fields and to maintain the professional connections, which are so valuable to our students.